Utah

 Student Funding

-Utah Fits All Scholarship accounts may be used for education expenses and services beginning in the 2024-25 school year.
-Education expenses can include private school tuition and fees; tutoring services; testing fees; special needs services and therapies; individual classes and activities; educational materials and curriculum costs; contracted services; including individual classes and extracurricular activities from a local education agency (public school); and numerous other approved expenses for the ESA student’s education.
+Utah Fits All Scholarship accounts may be used for a wide range of education expenses and services beginning in the 2024–2025 school year.
+Education expenses can include tuition and fees of a qualifying provider; tutoring services; testing fees; special needs services and therapies; individual classes and activities; educational materials and curriculum costs; educational applications and software; classes, courses, and extracurricular opportunities; contracted services; including individual classes and extracurricular activities from a local education agency (public school); and numerous other approved expenses for the ESA student’s education.
+The program manager has created a searchable database for families to find allowable and prohibited expenses, by category, allowing families the greatest flexibility and use of funds.
+Families may utilize up to $750 per student per school year of ESA funds for transportation services to and from a local approved provider.

 Student Eligibility